 Description

-DESCRIPTION: Litcham War Memorial is located in the churchyard to the south of the Grade I-listed Church of All Saints.
-It is also in close proximity to several Grade II-listed buildings.
+Litcham War Memorial is a First World War memorial with additions for the Second World War, located in the churchyard south of the Grade I-listed Church of All Saints and near several Grade II-listed buildings.

-It takes the form of a limestone, Celtic wheel-head cross on a tapering shaft with moulded foot.
-The cross-head is carved with an interlaced Celtic knot work design.
-The shaft rises from a four-sided, tapering plinth surmounting a single-stepped base on a concrete foundation.
-The plinth bears the inscriptions and names in incised lettering.
+The memorial features a limestone, Celtic wheel-head cross on a tapering shaft with a moulded foot.
+The cross-head is intricately carved with an interlaced Celtic knot work design.
+The shaft rises from a four-sided, tapering plinth that sits on a single-stepped base, which is on a concrete foundation.
+The plinth displays the inscriptions and names in incised lettering.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.